Airedale Terrier

 For Australian families, Airedales offer the perfect blend of loyalty and independence.
 They're brilliant with kids when properly socialised, make excellent watchdogs without being overly aggressive, and adapt well to our varied climate.
 Whether you're in suburban Melbourne or rural Queensland, an Airedale will fit right into your lifestyle - provided you can match their energy and intelligence.

 These dogs are natural problem-solvers who love having a job to do.
-They excel at dog sports, enjoy long bush walks, and are equally happy joining the family for a weekend camping trip to the Grampians or a beach walk along the Gold Coast.
+They excel at dog sports, enjoy long bush walks, and are equally happy joining the family for a weekend camping trip.
 Just remember - boredom is an Airedale's worst enemy, so keep that brilliant mind engaged!

 History

 The Airedale Terrier's story begins in the industrial heart of 19th century England, specifically in Yorkshire's Aire Valley where working-class hunters needed a versatile dog that could handle both land and water prey.
-These clever breeders crossed various terrier breeds with Otterhounds and other hunting dogs, creating what would become the ultimate "Jack of All Trades" in the dog world.
+These clever breeders crossed various terrier breeds with Otterhounds, creating what would become the ultimate "Jack of All Trades" in the dog world.

 The breed's reputation truly soared during the early 20th century when they became one of the first breeds used for police work in Germany and Britain.
-During World War I, Airedales served with distinction as messenger dogs, search and rescue workers, and even Red Cross assistants, helping locate wounded soldiers on battlefields.
+During World War I, Airedales served with distinction as messenger dogs, search and rescue workers, and even Red Cross assistants, helping locate wounded soldiers.
 Their intelligence, courage, and loyalty made them invaluable war companions.

-Interestingly, Airedales became quite the celebrity breed among American politicians.
-Presidents Woodrow Wilson, Warren G. Harding, and Calvin Coolidge all owned Airedales, with Harding's "Laddie Boy" becoming one of the most famous presidential pets in history.
-The breed even made its mark in popular culture - remember the Airedale in "The Adventures of Electronika"?
-That's how these remarkable dogs captured hearts worldwide, eventually making their way to Australian shores where they continue to excel as both working dogs and cherished family members.
+Airedales even became a celebrity breed among American politicians.
+Presidents Woodrow Wilson, Warren G. Harding, and Calvin Coolidge all owned Airedales, with Harding's "Laddie Boy" becoming a famous presidential pet.
+This global recognition eventually brought them to Australian shores, where they continue to excel as both working dogs and cherished family members.

 Traits & Characteristics